z1z2/mvpg/README.md

 # mvpg
-mvpg (Multi-Variables Polynomial Generator) is a [node.js](https://nodejs.org/) based command line application which can generate polynomial expressions.
+mvpg (Multi-Variables Polynomial Generator) is a [node.js](https://nodejs.org/) based command line application which can generate polynomial expressions or equations.
 Students can use this application to practice polynomial calculating, and verify their results through [Symbolab](https://www.symbolab.com).
-Currently mvpg supports linear polynomials and quadratic polynomials.
+Currently mvpg supports linear / quadratic polynomials / equations.

 ## Installation